UPDATED ON 07.02.2022

 The move by farmers to provide furnished holiday letting accommodation

 is led by strong demand for high quality tourist accommodation.
 2020 was a bumper year for self-catering accommodation – better placed for smaller groups and easily cleaned.

 This demand means that glamping business income is potentially high, which is attractive to farmers and new investors looking to get into this market, leading to a growth in the market.

 Yurts are popular, and the gross turnover of these can be £12-15,000 per annum, depending on their location and quality.

 Not surprisingly, glamping is a seasonal business, with March to October being the main and most important part of the year – half term to half

-HOW TO SET UP A GLAMPING BUSINESS
+HOW TO START A GLAMPING BUSINESS

 If you’re a farmer or landowner, you’ll need to establish a suitable area of your land for a glamping site.
 If you don’t already own the land, you’ll need to begin the search to find a suitable site.
 A good start could be to look at campsites for sale and consider whether they might have potential for expansion into glamping.
 Or perhaps you might wish to look at a glamping business for sale.